Ayala Center Cebu: Metro Department Store fire

 On January 5, 2018, a fire broke out at the Metro Ayala Department Store building.
 The fire reportedly started at the mall's toy stockroom, located at the third floor of the Metro Ayala building.
 It took two days to completely extinguish the fire.
 Despite the damages, no injuries were reported, as the fire started outside of the business hours.
-The building suffered large damages and the fire rendered the whole Metro Ayala building unsuitable for continued use.
-Soon, the reconstruction of a new Metro Department Store was commenced 6 months later.
+The building suffered major damages and the fire rendered the whole Metro Ayala building unsuitable for continued use.
+Soon, the demolition and reconstruction of a new Metro Department Store was commenced 6 months later.

-In December 2018, the supermarket opened on its original location, on a 900 m2 area, on the ground floor of the main mall.
+In December 2018, the supermarket opened on its original location, on a 900 m2 area, on the first level of the main mall.
 In October 2019, the department store also reopened on a temporary location inside the main mall.
-Plans are underway to rebuild the Metro Department Store building, with the whole structure expected to be complete by the 1st quarter of 2021.
+The permanent building was completed in late 2020, and had its grand reopening on January 31, 2021.

+Jude Bacalso Incident

+On July 21, 2024, a waiter from the Ulli restaurant allegedly misgendered LGBTQ+ prominent figure Jude Bacalso, addressing her as "sir".
+Furious, she reprimanded the waiter, who stood still and listened for approximately 1 hour and 49 minutes.
+John Calderon, a witness, described the incident on Facebook.
+The viral report brought attention to the Cebuano community.
+Facing backlash, Jude apologized.

+Around late August, the Cebu City Prosecutor's Office received multiple complaints of unjust vexation, grave scandal, grave coercion, grave threats and slight illegal detention against Bacalso.
+The anonymous waiter has decided to continue the filing of the case with his lawyer Ron Ivan Gingoyon.